 - I’ve worked with editors at Big Five publishers on their authors’ developmental editing and line editing on a freelance basis.

 - I’ve edited for authors who have gone on to sign with agents and sell their manuscripts to publishers.
 Here are some of the kind things former clients have had to say about my work.

 - I’m happy to work directly with a writer or with their agent or editor.

 My editing style is hands-on, and I’m always thinking from two perspectives: an editor’s and a writer’s.
 As a writer myself, I know how frustrating vague, seemingly arbitrary feedback can be.
 That’s why I’ll never say, for example, “cut this scene”—instead, I’ll explain exactly why this scene isn’t carrying its weight, how that affects the manuscript, and why it would be better if this scene were removed.
 I’m also always happy to answer any and all of your questions and help you brainstorm plans of attack for no extra cost.
-When you hire me, you don’t get a distant, uninvolved editor; you get a publishing professional on your team, ready to help however he can.
+When you hire me, you don’t get a distant, uninvolved editor; you get a publishing professional on your team, ready, willing, and excited to help however he can.

 My services, discounts, and contact form are below.
 Please do get in touch at markobrienbooks AT gmail DOT com if you have any questions.
 I can’t wait to work with you!

 Query edit: $15 (one round; any additional rounds are $10)